A Guide for Parents and Carers

 Before taking action, it’s a powerful practice to ask your child what they would like you to do, if anything at all.

 Sometimes, they may need a listening ear more than an immediate solution.
-Should they need intervention, discuss the possibility of involving the school or relevant authorities in an inclusive manner helps them feel empowered and part of the decision-making process.
+Should they need intervention, discussing the possibility of involving the school or relevant authorities in an inclusive manner helps them feel empowered and part of the decision-making process.

-Back to School: Dealing with Bullying
+Back to School: How to deal with Bullying

 As children head back to school, it’s important to recognise that bullying issues might become more common.
 Changes in how they interact with others, combined with the mix of emotions when reuniting with friends, can sometimes lead to bullying.